dghernandez/decomotor/README.md

 # decomotor
 Unsupervised Bayesian Ising Approximation for decoding neural-motor dictionaries.
+Here we present the code corresponding to the paper:
+<-to be completed->
-Here we present the code inrelation to the paper ... .It presents a method for decoding neural activity in relation to motor behavior, expanding on the approach BIA by Fisher and Mehta (2015).
+The code in this repository follows a method for decoding neural activity in relation to motor behavior, expanding on the approach BIA by Fisher and Mehta (2015).

 ## Getting Started